 A headband is required to maintain goggles in the correct position, and maintain the integrity of the seal.
 The downside to safety goggles is that they are slightly less convenient to take on and off, and can often fog up in humid conditions (goggles with direct/indirect air vents or anti-fog coatings are available).

 Face shields offer an even higher level of protection than safety goggles, with one-piece of plastic that covers the eyes and part of the face (depending on size, this sheet can cover the whole face).
-Face shields provide ‘high impact’ face protection.
+The best face shields provide a ‘high impact’ level of face protection, shielding your face in a wide variety of hazardous environments.
 Face shields may not provide suitable protection in all situations, such as blasts and high force impacts.
-They also do not provide as much dust protection as safety goggles.
+They also do not provide as much dust protection as safety goggles (unless they’re sealed).

 Face shields can be worn with other eye protectors, such as safety glasses or safety goggles.
 This is advised for extra protection in areas where your eyes are exposed to a higher level of risk, as your eyes will still be protected when taking your visor off.